D3VBAS3/DevBase/README.md

 5. View your database table in real time in the browser while your application runs

 Note: Closing out of the DevBase webpage will invalidate your token, you will need to re-login and copy the code again, as it contains a session token.

+## For Contributors
+We encourage new contributions!

+Some goals that new contributors can work towards:
++ CSS styling of web page
++ Additional DB commands (besides Read/Write)
++ functionality for multiple tables and table relationships